epezent/implot/README.md

 ## Extremely Important Note

-Dear ImGui uses **16-bit indexing by default**, so high-density ImPlot widgets like `ImPlot::PlotHeatmap()` may produce too many vertices into `ImDrawList`, which causes an assertion failure.
-This will result in data truncation and/or visual glitches.
+Dear ImGui uses **16-bit indexing by default**, so high-density ImPlot widgets like `ImPlot::PlotHeatmap()` may produce too many vertices into `ImDrawList`, which causes an assertion failure and will result in data truncation and/or visual glitches.
 Therefore, it is **HIGHLY** recommended that you EITHER:

 - **Option 1:** Enable 32-bit indices by uncommenting `#define ImDrawIdx unsigned int` in your ImGui [`imconfig.h`](https://github.com/ocornut/imgui/blob/master/imconfig.h#L89) file.
-- **Option 2:** Handle the `ImGuiBackendFlags_RendererHasVtxOffset` flag in your renderer when using 16-bit indices and use an ImGui version with patch [imgui@f6120f8](https://github.com/ocornut/imgui/commit/f6120f8e16eefcdb37b63974e6915a3dd35414be).
+- **Option 2:** Handle the `ImGuiBackendFlags_RendererHasVtxOffset` flag in your renderer if you must use 16-bit indices.
+Many of the default ImGui rendering backends already support `ImGuiBackendFlags_RendererHasVtxOffset`.
+Refer to [this issue](https://github.com/ocornut/imgui/issues/2591) for more information.

 ## FAQ